 6 (b) Do you think all Christians should accept divorce?
 Give two reasons for your point of view.

-Question Answer Mark

-Number

-6 (b) Indicative content 4

-AO2 Answers which think that all Christians should accept divorce are likely

-to use such reasons as:

-Some Christians do allow divorce, why not all?

-Divorce is legal

-Divorce might be the lesser of two evils

-Answers which do not think that all religious people should accept

-divorce are likely to use such reasons as:

-Divorce breaks vows (promises) made to God

-Divorce breaks up the family unit which is wrong

-The Bible teaches against divorce

-Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 6 (b) AO2 Indicative content Answers which think that all Christians should accept divorce are likely to use such reasons as: • Some Christians do allow divorce, why not all? • Divorce is legal • Divorce might be the lesser of two evils 4 Answers which do not think that all Christians should accept divorce are likely to use such reasons as: • Divorce breaks vows (promises) made to God • Divorce breaks up the family unit which is wrong • The Bible teaches against divorce Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows:

-For a neground general with

-For a personal response with:

-one brief reason (eg Divorce might be the lesser of two evils) 1 mark

-For a personal response with:

-• two brief reasons

-or one developed reason (e.g. Divorce might be the lesser of two evils.
-Christians do not want people to suffer so should accept divorce.)
+Award marks as follows: For a personal response with: • one brief reason (eg Divorce might be the lesser of two evils) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. Divorce might be the lesser of two evils.
+Religious people do not want people to suffer so should accept divorce.)
+2 marks For a personal response with: two reasons with one developed 3 marks For a personal response with: two developed reasons 4 marks

-2 marks

-For a personal response with:

-• two reasons with one developed 3 marks

-For a personal response with:

-two developed reasons 4 marks